-STUDENT BEHAVIOURAL EXPECTATIONS
+STUDENT BEHAVIOURAL EXPECTATIONS AND MANAGEMENT

 At Wodonga West Primary we strive to provide an educational environment that ensures all students are valued and cared for and are engaged effectively in their learning and can experience success.

 The Matrix below outlines the expect behaviours at Wodonga West Children’s Centre of everyone and is based on the three school values.